Aliases for USP7 Gene

 GeneCards Summary for USP7 Gene

-USP7 (Ubiquitin Specific Peptidase 7 (Herpes Virus-Associated)) is a Protein Coding gene.
-Diseases associated with USP7 include uv-sensitive syndrome and large cell carcinoma.
-Among its related pathways are Gene Expression and DNA Double-Strand Break Repair.
-GO annotations related to this gene include transcription factor binding and protein C-terminus binding.
-An important paralog of this gene is USP41.
+USP7 (Ubiquitin Specific Peptidase 7) is a Protein Coding gene.
+Diseases associated with USP7 include Uv-Sensitive Syndrome.
+Among its related pathways are Regulation of TP53 Activity and Influenza A. GO annotations related to this gene include transcription factor binding and protein C-terminus binding.
+An important paralog of this gene is USP47.

 UniProtKB/Swiss-Prot for USP7 Gene